 OTHER SESSIONS I AM CALLING OUT

-Whilst my principle focus at Ignite is on Teams, I am professionally interested in pretty much the whole Microsoft stack.
-Here are 5 other sessions which I will watch throughout the conference, or be putting into the backpack to roll at a later date
+Whilst my principle focus at Build is on Teams, I am professionally interested in pretty much the whole Microsoft stack.
+Here are some other sessions which I will watch throughout the conference, or be putting into the backpack to roll at a later date

 I would like to wish you all the best for a great Build experience!
-A few tips which may help during the three days given my experiences at Ignite
+A few tips which may help during the three days given my experiences at Microsoft events over the years

 - There are a lot of sessions and it isn’t going to be possible to view them all during the conference.
 There will be conflicts.
 Use the backpack in order to go back and watch sessions you missed

 - Sessions which are prerecorded can be watched anytime, prioritise live

 - Take regular breaks.
 You would take regular breaks at an in person conference.
 Stay hydrated and well fed and get away from the screen and stretch your legs